syrokomskyi/trading-strategy/README.md

 - Buy when price crosses below the lower band (oversold)
 - Sell when price crosses above the upper band (overbought)

+### Ichimoku Cloud

+This strategy uses the Ichimoku Cloud system to identify trend direction and support/resistance levels:

+- Buy when price is above the cloud and Tenkan-sen is above Kijun-sen
+- Sell when price is below the cloud and Tenkan-sen is below Kijun-sen

 ### Moving Average Crossover